CodeYourFuture/DocsV2/our-courses/full-stack-course.md

 ## Aims

-The aim of this course is to provide the student with enough programming knowledge to be able to get a job as a programmer.
+The aim of this course is to provide the trainee with enough programming knowledge to be able to get a job as a programmer.
 Everything else is details.

-A student who completes our Full Stack Web Development course will:
+A trainee who completes our Full Stack Web Development course will:

 - Have the ability to build a basic modern full-stack web application \(using NodeJS, MySQL and React\)
 - Get experience with working in teams using Agile principles